julianstanley/ProteinFeatures/docs/hms/running_itasser.md

 All of the tools for running I-TASSER are located in O2 at `/n/groups/drad/I-TASSER4.3/`.

+## Summary/Quickstart for most cases

+1. (On O2) create a folder for your set of jobs in `/n/groups/drad/I-TASSER4.3/BatchJobs`.
+Add a job description to the README.

+2. (On local computer) Create csv file with all fasta headers and sequences, scp to O2.

+3. (This step and on are all on O2) Run `bash /n/groups/drad/I-TASSER4.3/BatchScripts/csv_to_fasta.sh your_sequences.csv`

+4. In your job folder (for example, `/n/groups/drad/I-TASSER4.3/BatchJobs/myjobs`), run`mkdir main` and `mkdir scripts`.

+5. Run `bash/n/groups/drad/I-TASSER4.3/BatchScripts/createITasserJobScripts.sh -i main -o scripts`.

+6. Run `bash /n/groups/drad/I-TASSER4.3/BatchScripts/runJobScripts.sh -s scripts`.

 ## Running I-TASSER once

 Running I-TASSER is fairly straightforward, but it requires a lot of arguments.
 The main runscript is `/n/groups/drad/I-TASSER4.3/I-TASSERmod/runI-TASSER.pl`.